Loss-Controlling Calibration for Predictive Models: Loss-Controlling Calibration and Its Theoretical Analysis

 as $Q_{1-\delta}^{(n+1)}(\hat{\lambda})$ is just the corresponding $1 - \delta$ quantile of the exchangeable variables $\{L_i(\hat{\lambda})\}_{i = 1}^{n+1}$.
 (See Lemma 1 in \cite{tibshirani2019conformal}).

 By definition of the function $s$, we have $Q_{1-\delta}^{(n+1)}(\hat{\lambda}) \leq \alpha$.
 This combining formula (\ref{formula_10}) leads to

 which completes the proof. \end{proof}

 Theorem 1 shows the loss-controlling guarantee for the ideal case where $(X_{n+1}, Y_{n+1})$ is available, whose approach can be approximated using Algorithm 1 in practice.
-The conditions of formula (\ref{formula_9}) also implies that $\lambda^*$ is well defined, which makes us able to obtain $\lambda^*$ based on the searching function $s$.
+The conditions that $\delta \in (\frac{1}{n+1},1)$ and formula (\ref{formula_9}) holds imply that $\lambda^*$ is well defined, which makes us able to obtain $\lambda^*$ based on the searching function $s$.
 Also, by definition, one can conclude that

 which indicates that searching $\lambda$ in the left set above is reasonable, especially for large $n$.
 The proof in Theorem 1 only needs $s$ to be a predefined function independent of $\{(X_i, Y_i)\}_{i = 1}^{n+1}$.
 Thus, one can define $s$ as an optimization algorithm based on another hold-out dataset for parameter searching.